1.3.3 The bidirectional thermodynamics.

 At the end of a cycle, there is an increase in the germination capacity of the seeds, and a decrease in entropy, without degradation of the energy used in the form of heat, as this is borrowed, but then returned, upon completion of the processes, without being degraded.

-This would be the way the second law of thermodynamics could be remedied (circumvented): there would be reduction of entropy, without degradation of energy.
+This would be the way the second law of thermodynamics could be remedied (circumvented).